harshrohit/articles/holdassist.md

 patternGradient: "from-purple-200/50 to-indigo-200/50"
 ---

-# What happens to a multi-million dollar industry built on managing wait times when Apple makes waiting painless?

 Yesterday, I called to reschedule my booking.
 After navigating the menu, I heard the familiar script: *“Your call is very important to us and someone will be there shortly.”*
-Instead of enduring the robotic message, I tried Apple’s **Hold Assist**, which muted the music and notified me when the agent answered.
+Instead of hearing the robotic message in a loop and getting a sense of false importance, I tried Apple’s **Hold Assist**, which muted the music and notified me when the agent answered.

-For 50 years, enterprises have controlled what customers hear while waiting—music, ads, and scripted reassurances.
-With iOS 26, Apple shifted that control to the customer.
-What feels like a small design feature may have the potential to upend an industry built on waiting.
+For 50 years, companies controlled what you heard while waiting, and yesterday with Apple’s Hold Assist this may change the equation.

+Apple released iOS 26 and a new feature called “Hold Assist” which detects the hold music, mutes it, and sends you a notification when the agent answers your call.

+This is not just a design change but the bigger shift, a shift where the waiting experience which was always managed by the enterprises is now moving to the customer’s phone.

 ---

 ## The Billion Dollar Business of Waiting

-Waiting is not just an annoyance for customers—it’s a billion dollar business for enterprises.
+Waiting is not just an annoyance for customers, it’s a billion dollar business for enterprises.

-According to [Dimension Market Research](https://dimensionmarketresearch.com/report/virtual-queuing-system-market/), the global virtual queuing system market is worth **$657 million today** and is projected to reach **$1.27 billion by 2034**, enough to employ 20,000 contact center agents full-time.
+According to the recent market study https://dimensionmarketresearch.com/report/virtual-queuing-system-market/, the global virtual queuing system market is worth $657 million today and expected to reach $1.27 billion by 2034, enough to employ 20,000 contact center agents full-time.

 ---